 That Hubby has a full-time job and the kiddos attend public school are simple facts of awesomeness when it comes to enabling a surfeit of Me-Time.

-The months of July-September, however, prove a serious challenge to my personal space.
+The months of June-August, however, prove a serious challenge to my personal space.

 But having survived multiple summers with multiple children I feel I have amassed some wisdom.
 I’ve developed some strategies and policies and tactics for keeping the kiddos